 Longstaff Longstaff’s core customers are 30 to 55 but lots of combinations, such as the cami and shorts, will also appeal to a younger group.
-The collection is for women who enjoy clothes, wear high quality clothes during the day and want to relax in something equally good without going for lace and nude colors.
-And of course, they love strong colors and bold patterns!
+The collection is for women who enjoy clothes, wear high quality clothes during the day and want to relax in something equally good without going for lace and nude colours.
+And of course, they love strong colours and bold patterns!

 Is there anyone you would love to see wearing your designs?

 I would love to see Julianne Moore, Lupita Nyong’o, Cate Blanchet and Gillian Anderson in Longstaff Longstaff.
 They are intelligent, confident women who have great style.

 What are the morals you run your brand by?

 I try to be straight forward and polite with everyone.
 I conduct my life like that so that’s how I do business too, although I’m getting better at not being a push over!
 I decided very early on that printing and making would be done in Britain and that has become a cornerstone of the brand.
 The swing tag says ‘designed with thought, made with care in Great Britain’.